Subdural Hematoma: What You Need to Know

 • Avoid excessive alcohol consumption.

-• Consult your doctor before taking anticoagulant medications.
+• Consult your doctor before taking anticoagulants.

 Conclusion